TriEmbed/quercus/README.md

     ```bash
     $ ./linux_install.sh -n
    ```
    This can be used with any other arguments.
+For example the ```-r``` argument so you can rewrite the config but not run the rest of the script.

 4. You can also turn on debugging which can be used with any other arguments.